 - 1. Testimony of participants.

-- 2. Testimony of witnesses.
+- Testimony of witnesses.
+2.

 - 3. Testimony of key responders-the incident management team, police, fire, etc.

 - 4. How emergency was discovered.

-- 5. Who sounded the alarm?
+- 5. How alerts and communication flowed.

 - 6. Who summoned aid?

-- Previous indications of danger.
-7.
+- 7. Previous indications of danger.

-- 8. How the University responded (how quickly) and who responded.
+- 8. How the University or law enforcement responded and who responded.